semgrep/semgrep-docs/docs/semgrep-code/pro-rules.md

     - Semgrep Code
 ---

 import RemoveRuleset from "/src/components/procedure/_remove-ruleset.mdx" import DisableRule from "/src/components/procedure/_disable-rule.mdx"

 # Semgrep Pro rules

-This article provides an overview of rules provided exclusively by Semgrep, Inc. called Semgrep Pro rules.
+This article provides an overview of rules provided exclusively by Semgrep, Inc. called **Semgrep Pro** rules.
 These high-confidence, professionally maintained rules are a proprietary addition to Semgrep Registry.

+The goal of Pro rules is to provide a set of well-supported rules with improved coverage across languages and vulnerability types.
+Semgrep Pro rules are written using Semgrep’s latest features and, in general, target users who are looking to produce highly accurate, actionable findings.

-## Kinds of rules in the Semgrep Registry
+## Types of rules in the Semgrep Registry by author

-The Semgrep Registry includes the following kinds of rules:
 * **Community rules** - reviewed by the Semgrep team, these rules consist of contributions from Semgrep’s community.
 Community rules encompass a wide array of rules, including many that are made for security auditors.
 * **Third-party rules** - created directly by external contributors such as Trail of Bits, GitLab and many more.
 * **Private rules** - rules that can be authored and published by your own organization and for use only by your organization.
 * **Pro rules** - proprietary rules created by the Semgrep team targeted for security and software engineers who need accurate findings.
 These rules provide increased coverage for many programming languages and use the latest Semgrep features.

-## Introduction

-The goal of Pro rules is to provide a set of well-supported rules with improved coverage across languages and vulnerability types.
-Semgrep Pro rules are written using Semgrep’s latest features and, in general, target users who are looking to produce highly accurate, actionable findings.

 ## Semgrep Pro rules content